The 5 Steps To Have You Mixing Resin Like An Expert

 Does the stirring utensil matter?

 Yes.
 Popsicle sticks and tongue depressors are made of wood.
 Wood can release bubbles into your resin.
-It’s why I use plastic stirring sticks.
+It’s why I use silicone stirring sticks.
 And you can clean them to use over and over.

 When should I add colors to resin?